threewebcode/W3/blockchain/ethereum/client/lighthouse.md

   - use the finalized hash to find the block and get the block hash from the block
   - put the head root into the result enumeration and return it as the function output

+## Genesis

+To reduce the length, the word is shorted.
+The deposit data is one part of the genesis state.
+The deposit data and proof constitute the whole deposit object.
+Since the beacon side needs to know the deposit data and some block information from the execution layer, the genesis service is created to fulfill this responsibility.
+The genesis state can be initialized from the execution layer data.